estebanreyl/preprocessor-test/README.md

+# Testing framework for alias
+This is a partial construction of acr-builder to be relied upon for cleaner testing of Yaml alias additions.
+This will serve a support role string parsing related testing.

+To use: Include inside of GOPATH\Go\src\github.com\Azure This folder should also have acr-builder in order to provide support for their interdependence.
+In general this project should be essentially analogous and save for preprocessor-test.go and test_frame.go could be directly copy pasted into acr-builder in order to transfer the work carried out which can the be git commited.

 # Task Yaml alias additions

 We have been discussing how to facilitate and improve on existing task yaml capabilities.
 In particular by